PlanktoScope/PlanktoScope/README.md

 # Key Features
+- Image small animals and algae living in water
+- Focus stage control
-- A list
+- Pump control
-- of a lot of
+- Automatic image capture
-- features!
+- Automatic segmentation

 # How do I build one?
 You can access the complete documentation on [Read The Docs](https://planktonscope.readthedocs.io/).